 This article will explore how long shrooms stay in your system.
 You will learn:

-- The effects and risks of magic mushrooms
+- What are the effects and risks of magic mushrooms?

-- How long shrooms remain in a person’s system
+- How long do shrooms stay in your system?

-- If shrooms can be eliminated from the body faster
+- Can shrooms be eliminated from the body faster?

-- Where to find addiction treatment and recovery support
+- Where can you find addiction treatment and recovery support?

 If you or someone you love needs support to stop using shrooms, you are not alone.
 Contact the First Step Behavioral Health specialists to learn more about our programs or to schedule an intake appointment.